AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 }
 ```

-Now that we have a way of computing the value of any node at any previous block height we can server requests for historic state directly from the `current` state.
+Now that we have a way of computing the value of any node at any previous block height we can serve requests for historic state directly from the `current` state.
 We are swapping a significant reduction in storage for an increase in compute to regenerate point-in-time state.
 This trade-off seems benficial however now that the underlying native merkle tree design affords us the ability to perform these operations concurrently across multiple cores.

 ## Change Set